mtgto/node-garoon/README.md

 Node-Garoon
 ====

-node library to access Garoon SOAP API.
+node library to access Cybozu Garoon SOAP API.

+## Features

+- All garoon's remote procedure calls (RPC) are defined by `TypeScript`.
+    - You can check inputs and outputs by type definitions.
+- TypeScript 2.2 / ES2015
+    - All RPCs uses `Promise` for server response.

 ## Installation